frictionlessdata/datapackage/data-packages/index.md

     }

 This flexibility enables specific communities to extend Data Packages as appropriate for the data they manage.
-As an example, the [Simple Data Format][sdf] specification extends Data Package to the case where all the data is tabular and stored in CSV.
+As an example, the [Tabular Data Package][tdp] specification extends Data Package to the case where all the data is tabular and stored in CSV.
 </div>

-[sdf]: /simple-data-format/
+[tdp]: /tabular-data-package/
 [dc-temporal]: http://dublincore.org/documents/usageguide/qualifiers.shtml#temporal

 ## Resource Information